 Project Archive Settings

-Project Archive Settings control the appearance of a project page.
+Project Archive Settings in the Infigo WordPress theme documentation control the appearance of a project page.

 - Display Big Featured Image on Hover: If this option is enabled, the project featured image will appear on hover, over the project title, on a page with the Portfolio template.

 - Display Small Featured Image: If enabled, a small featured image will be displayed next to the project title on a page with the Portfolio template.